dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 - running the executable produced by the compiler.

 In addition there are a variety of other capabilities, such as formatting files, also implemented as commands;
-more such additions are expected in the future.
+more such commands are expected in the future.

 ## 25.2.
 Installing Dafny